May Coup (Serbia): Marriage to Draga Mašin Lunjevica

 After the death of his father Milan, King Alexander, as a sign of goodwill because of the queen's alleged pregnancy (a public secret existed that she was actually sterile since an accident in her youth, which Alexander refused to believe), pardoned all political prisoners, including Đorđe Genčić and the remaining Radicals.
 On 20 March 1901, he assembled a new government led by the Radical Mihailo Vujić.
 The government consisted of representatives from the People's Radical Party and the Liberal Party.
 King Alexander then enacted a new octroyed constitution, with its main feature the introduction of a bicameral system consisting of the Senate (upper house) and the National Assembly (lower house).
 The new constitution gave the monarch the right to appoint the majority of the senators, who would defend his interests.

 The false pregnancy of Queen Draga created a major problem for King Alexander.
 The first reaction came from the Russian tsar, who did not want to receive the king and queen upon their planned visit to Russia.
 Alexander blamed Radicals for it, instigated a new coup, and installed a government headed by general Dimitrije Cincar-Marković on 6 November 1902.

 Because of increasing repulsion by the Russian court, King Alexander again tried to approach Austria in the autumn of 1902.
 He had taken some earlier steps in January 1902 when he sent his personal secretary to Vienna with the promise that it would solve the question of his successor in agreement with the neighbouring monarchy by adopting one of the descendants of the female line of Obrenovićs living in Austria-Hungary.
 Draga believed that Alexander should adopt her brother Nikodije Lunjevica for the succession.

 Dimitrije Tucović organized a rally of dissatisfied workers and students on 23 March 1903, which escalated to open conflict with the police and the army, resulting in the deaths of six people.
 Knowing that he would not be able to win new elections, the king staged two coups within one hour.
 With the first coup, Alexander abolished his octroyed constitution and disbanded the Senate and National Assembly.
 Then the king appointed new members to the Senate, the state council and the courts.
 In the second coup, the king restored the constitution that he had abolished just a few hours earlier.
-Following this, the government conducted elections on 18 May 1903 (31 May by the Gregorian calendar), which the government won.
+Following this, the government held elections on 18 May 1903 (31 May by the Gregorian calendar), which the government won.
 This was the final political victory for King Alexander I.